dthung99/VAE_GAN_for_brain_MRI_images/README.md

-# VAE-GAN from scratch to Generate Neonatal Brain Images and Estimate Brain Age
+# VAE-WGAN from scratch to Generate Neonatal Brain Images and Estimate Brain Age

 This repository is my coursework for Advanced Machine Learning at King's College London.
-It consists of creating a VAE-GAN network to meet some predefined target set by the lecturer.
+It consists of creating a VAE-WGAN network to meet some predefined target set by the lecturer.

 ## Aims:

-Creating a VAE-GAN network from scratch for generating neonatal brain images and estimate brain age from the features in the latents space.
+Creating a VAE-WGAN network from scratch for generating neonatal brain images and estimate brain age from the features in the latents space.

 ## Objectives: